its-techlogica/its-techlogica/README.md

 Always eager to contribute to exciting software projects and collaborate with like-minded individuals to create innovative solutions.

-You'll often find TechLogica tinkering away on various projects, which is also feature on its YouTube channel.
+You'll often find TechLogica tinkering away on various projects, which is also featured on its YouTube channel.

 Join this journey as we explore the endless possibilities of technology together!